casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 {{< /lead >}}

 ## Pistol in Sons of the Forest
-The pistol is a ranged weapon that requires 9mm ammountion rounds in order to fire the gun. **TODO MORE INFO**
+The pistol is a ranged weapon that requires 9mm ammunition rounds to fire the gun.

 The pistol has no durability, so there is no concern about losing the item due to this.